Voices of Hope for Aphasia

 Personal Stories

-Visit our YouTube Channel to see all our videos including our Aphasia Awareness month shorts!
+Visit our YouTube Channel to see all of our videos including our Aphasia Awareness month shorts!

 Our members talk about the value of Voices of Hope for Aphasia